Introduction:

 12- Inclusive Recipe Swap

-• Best For: Celebrating culinary traditions remotely or in-office.
+- Best For: Celebrating culinary traditions remotely or in-office.

-• Group Size: Any size.
+- Group Size: Any size.

-• Activity Duration: 1 hour.
+- Activity Duration: 1 hour.

 Have team members share recipes from their cultural backgrounds, including stories behind the dishes.
 Participants can try cooking these at home and share photos or videos, sparking discussions about food’s role in connecting people.

-Lessons for Building Diverse Teams
+Key Strategies for Building Diverse and Inclusive Teams

-2- Set Clear, Measurable Goals
+2- Set Clear, Measurable Diversity Goals: Tracking Progress and Ensuring Accountability

 Conclusion